simonreif/zewwwwEcon/README.md

 **Solution:** All output is generated in a dedicated `:::` environment.
 At the beginning, we define the label (`fig` / `tbl`) s.t. internal referencing works in Quarto.
 Then comes the main output.
-For reasons... then the very last text line in the `:::` environment is used as the title of the Table or Figure.
+For reasons… then the very last text line in the `:::` environment is used as the title of the Table or Figure.